LOS Channel

 To use this parameter, select the Specify atmospheric parameters checkbox.

-Liquid water density (g/m^3) - liquid water density
+Liquid water density (g/m^3) — density of liquid water

 The density of liquid water in fog or clouds, given as a non-negative real-valued scalar.
-Typical values of liquid water density are 0.05
+Typical values for the density of liquid water are 0.05

 for medium fog and 0.5